pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 ## Signal

-`s

-ignal()` sends a lightweight signal to all subscribers of a channel.
+signal() sends a lightweight signal to all subscribers of a channel.

-- Default payload size limit: 64 bytes (payload only).
-Contact support for larger limits.
+- Default max payload size: 64 bytes (payload only).
+Contact support for higher limits.

 ### Method(s)

+To Signal a message you can use the following method(s) in the Ruby SDK:

 ```
 `1pubnub.signal(